asseco-voice/laravel-json-authorization/README.md

 ### Attach permissions

-If a model is authorizable, and no limit is present within ``authorizations`` table for the currently logged in user, we are assuming that user has no rights to operate on the model.
+If a model is [authorizable](#terminology), and no limit is present within ``authorization_rules`` table for the currently logged in user, we are assuming that user has no rights to operate on the model.
 You are obligated to explicitly say who has the right for what.

 Possible rights are:
 - create